Daniyal0100101/Next-Gen-Search/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for improvements or new features.

 ---
 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code as per the license terms.

+### Copyright Notice

+© 2025 Daniyal Asif.
+All rights reserved.

+While the project is open-source under the MIT License, this copyright notice asserts ownership.
+Unauthorized use outside the terms of the license, including attempts to claim ownership or misattribute the source, is strictly prohibited.

 ---